 Your licence will be cancelled (revoked) if you get 6 or more points within 2 years of passing your test.

 Points on your provisional licence

-Any penalty points on your provisional licence that haven’t expired will be carried over to your full licence when you pass your test.
+Any penalty points on your provisional licence that have not expired will be carried over to your full licence when you pass your test.
 However, your licence will be cancelled if you get any further penalty points that take you up to a total of 6 or more within 2 years of passing your driving test.

 If your licence is cancelled within 2 years

 You’ll have to apply and pay for a new provisional licence and pass both theory and practical parts of the driving or riding test again to get a full licence.